 – Jean Liedloff

-A beautiful video about keeping your kids close, nurturing them with proximity, touch, and ‘bedding in’, and the safe practice of letting them explore the world by themselves.
+A beautiful video about nurturing your kids with proximity, touch and the crucial practice of letting them explore the world by themselves.

-About trusting nature, our natural talents and our innate tendency to live up to social expectations – and how the latter can either benefit or damage us!
+About trusting nature, our natural talents and our innate tendency to live up to social expectations – and how the latter can both benefit and damage us!

 - How can we keep our little ones safe – and what really is safety?

 - How can we teach them responsible behavior?

-- How do we often inadvertedly communicate to our kids that we do not believe they are capable of the task we are asking them to do?
+- How do we stop inadvertedly communicating to our kids that we do not believe they are capable of the task we are asking them to do?

 - And what are the societal implications of this misguided behavior we as adults show towards kids?

 - Moreover, how can we learn from indigenous cultures to restore our connection to our natural talents?

 If you only want to see one strong example of how we inadvertedly teach our kids to be dependent and incapable, watch the example of Donovan and his mother starting at 34′.
 But truly the whole video is worth watching.